matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 if it contextually *would* apply.
 For example, a presence update for a user an appservice shares a room with (or is under the appservice's namespace) would be sent to the appservice.

+For `m.receipt`, private read receipts (`m.read.private`) should only be sent for users within the appservice's namespaces.
+Normal read receipts and threaded read receipts are always sent.

 ## Potential issues

 Determining which EDUs to transmit to the appservice could lead to quite some overhead on the